island-lang/island-lang.github.io/README.md

 // Error: no mapping rules were found to compute the desired information
 ```

 We'll get a compilation failure since the reference to `StringifiedNumber.number` signifies the general value of the identity, not the one that's specialized to the `StringifiedNumberSquared` context.
-A general value could only have been derived if we explicitly supplied values for members of `StringifiedNumber` itself, or indirectly via any of their semantic links (refer back to `CommonsenseKinematics` for an illustration of that kind of scenario).
+A non-specialized value could only have been derived if we explicitly supplied values for members of `StringifiedNumber` itself, or indirectly via any of their semantic links (refer back to `CommonsenseKinematics` for an illustration of that kind of scenario).

 Alternatively, semantic indexing can also be applied on the instance directly: